 The National Union of Women's Suffrage Societies became the National Union of Societies for Equal Citizenship (NUSEC) in March 1919.
 Eleanor Rathbone succeeded Millicent Fawcett as president of the new body.
-Later that year Rathbone persuaded the organization to accept a six point reform programme.
-(1) Equal pay for equal work, involving an open field for women in industry and the professions.
-(2) An equal standard of sex morals as between men and women, involving a reform of the existing divorce law which condoned adultery by the husband, as well as reform of the laws dealing with solicitation and prostitution.
-(3) The introduction of legislation to provide pensions for civilian widows with dependent children.
-(4) The equalization of the franchise and the return to Parliament of women candidates pledged to the equality programme.
-(5) The legal recognition of mothers as equal guardians with fathers of their children.
-(6) The opening of the legal profession and the magistracy to women.
+Later that year Rathbone persuaded the organization to accept a six point reform programme. (i) Equal pay for equal work, involving an open field for women in industry and the professions. (ii) An equal standard of sex morals as between men and women, involving a reform of the existing divorce law which condoned adultery by the husband, as well as reform of the laws dealing with solicitation and prostitution. (iii) The introduction of legislation to provide pensions for civilian widows with dependent children. (iv) The equalization of the franchise and the return to Parliament of women candidates pledged to the equality programme. (v) The legal recognition of mothers as equal guardians with fathers of their children. (vi) The opening of the legal profession and the magistracy to women.
+(4)

 The NUSEC had close links with the Labour Party and Ramsay McDonald and were bitterly disappointed when its 1924 minority government was unable to give the vote to women on the same basis as men.
-However, MacDonald did appoint Margaret Bondfield as parliamentary secretary to the Minister of Labour.
+However, MacDonald did appoint Margaret Bondfield as parliamentary secretary to the Minister of Labour, and the first woman to be given a post in government.
+(5)

 A bill was introduced in March 1928 to give women the vote on the same terms as men.
 There was little opposition in Parliament to the bill and it became law on 2nd July 1928.
 As a result, all women over the age of 21 could now vote in elections.
 Many of the women who had fought for this right were now dead including Elizabeth Garrett Anderson, Barbara Bodichon, Emily Davies, Elizabeth Wolstenholme-Elmy, Constance Lytton and Emmeline Pankhurst.